HUZAIFA-TARIQ/DigitalClock-TinyTapeout/README.md

 Verilog is a hardware description language used to model digital systems.
 It allows designers to describe the behavior of digital circuits and their interactions.

 #### Time Division Multiplexing (TDM):
 TDM is a technique used to share a single communication channel among multiple devices by dividing the channel into time slots.
-In this project, TDM is employed to cycle through the digits of the clock display rapidly, giving the illusion of simultaneous display of hours, minutes, and seconds.
+In this project, TDM is employed to cycle through the digits of the clock display rapidly, simultaneously displaying hours, minutes, and seconds.

 #### ChatGPT:
-ChatGPT is a language learning model capable of generating human-like text based on input prompts.
+ChatGPT is a Large language Model capable of generating human-like text based on input prompts.
 In this project, ChatGPT is utilized to generate the Verilog code for the digital clock module based on the provided specifications and requirements.

 ###FPGA Board:
 FPGA boards provide a platform for implementing digital designs in hardware.
 They offer reconfigurability and flexibility, making them suitable for prototyping and development of digital systems.
-All functional verifcation of the design, prior to and after submission, was done using Nexys DDR-4 FPGA boards.
+All functional verifcation of the design, prior to and after submission, was done using Nexys DDR-4 FPGA board.

  ## Pinout Constraints:

-The digital clock module is designed to adhere to pinout constraints or which "Time Division Multiplexing" is used to drive the 7-segment displays:
+The digital clock module is designed to adhere to pinout constraints for which "Time Division Multiplexing" is used to drive the 7-segment displays:

 ##### cll: clock
 ##### rst: reset